jaka2015/I-Hate-Restrictions-Online/CONTRIBUTING.md

 If you have submitted your post without following these guidelines, the Pull Request will most likely be closed.

 So, how long will it take for my post to get reviewed?
+It usually does not take that long, we'll check it within 24-48 hours.

 Was that a lot to take in at once?
 Thanks to you the blog expands with great creative rants written by all of you.
 That's some dedication!